-Scope and Applicability of EFPIA Codes
+Scope and Applicability of EFPIA Code

-The EFPIA Codes apply to activities relating to prescription-only medicines (POM) (whether patented or off-patent, branded or generics).
-This is similar to the scope of the EU Pharma Regulation.
-The Codes are applicable to all activities relating to POM and relationships with Healthcare Professionals, Healthcare Organisations and Patient Organisations (as defined in the Codes, and excluding commercial activities).
+The EFPIA Code applies to activities relating to prescription-only medicines (POM) (whether patented or off-patent, branded or generics).
+This is similar to the scope of the EU Pharma Regulation23.
+The Code is applicable to all activities relating to POM and relationships with Healthcare Professionals, Healthcare Organisations and Patient Organisations (as defined in the Code, and excluding commercial activities).